Understanding Seller’s Discretionary Earnings

 What’s the Difference Between SDE and EBITDA?

-EBITDA, or earnings before interest, taxes, depreciation, and amortization, also known as operating profit, is another value often used to accurately describe the true profit potential of a business.
+BITDA, also known as operating profit, represents earnings before interest, taxes, depreciation, and amortization.
+Businesses commonly use it to accurately describe the true profit potential.
 However, there are a few key differences between SDE and EBITDA.

-The main difference between SDE and EBITDA is that SDE includes the owner’s pay when calculating add-backs, whereas EBITDA does not.
-This is helpful for small businesses where owner involvement is often higher.
-SDE is most commonly used for small to mid-sized companies, whereas EBITDA is most commonly used for businesses of a larger size.
+The main difference between SDE and EBITDA is that SDE includes the owner’s pay in add-back calculations, while EBITDA does not.
+This is useful for small businesses with higher owner involvement.

 Read about the rule of thumb value in business valuation.